 Douglas Jacoby is an international Bible teacher.
 After serving as a minister on church staff for 20 years, in London, Birmingham, Sydney, Stockholm, Philadelphia, Indianapolis, and Washington DC, Douglas has worked as a freelance teacher and consultant.
 He has engaged in a number of debates with well-known atheists, imams, and rabbis.
 Douglas is also an adjunct professor of theology at Lincoln Christian University.
 Since the late '90s, Douglas has led annual tours to the biblical world.

-With degrees from Drew, Harvard, and Duke, Douglas has written 30 books, recorded 500 podcasts, and spoken in over 100 universities, and in over 500 cities, in 120 nations around the world.
-The Jacobys have three adult children, and reside in the Atlanta area.
+With degrees from Drew, Harvard, and Duke, Douglas has written over 30 books, recorded 500 podcasts, and spoken in over 100 universities, and in over 500 cities, in 120 nations around the world.
+The Jacobys have three adult children.
+Douglas and his wife, Vicki, reside in the Atlanta area.

 The Goal of This Ministry

 Our goal is to help people "think about faith."
 Here you will find thousands of free articles and podcast covering many aspects of faith.
 Premium members get access to even more material that dives deep into topics.

 Less is More

 While as a Christian thinker and writer I have many ideas about hundreds of biblical themes, teachings, and implications, a lengthy statement of faith quickly becomes a quagmire of explanations.
 The theological position is evangelical.
 That is, Jesus Christ is the Son of God, the Bible is the Word of God, and all men and women must be willing to become children of God.
 To put it succinctly, as succinctly as did the apostle Paul, this ministry acknowledges one body, one Spirit, one hope, one Lord, one faith, one baptism, and one God (Ephesians 4:4-6).